 Pointillism painting with cotton swabs is engaging and fun art activity that easily incorporates an artist highlight as well.

-Pointillism art with Q-tips sounds complicated but is actually super simple and kids LOVE it!
-I set it up for after school or after nap (back in the day when my kids took naps) or in other in-between times.
+Pointillism art with cottons swabs may sound complicated but is actually super simple and kids LOVE it!
+We set it up for after school or after nap (back in the day when our kids took naps) or in other in-between times.
 It’s the perfect art activity for transition times.

 We’ve done it with a variety of paints and papers (white on black was especially striking) but liquid watercolors on watercolor paper are perfect for this activity!

-Here is a video showing Pointillism in action, plus some photos, notes, how-to information, and ideas for variations…
+Here is a video showing Pointillism art in action, plus some photos, notes, how-to information, and ideas for variations…

 *If you don’t have liquid watercolors, try making your own with watered down food coloring.
 Alternately, you could probably do this with watercolor cakes if you add a little extra water to each cake.

 And obviously, you can do Q-tip pointillism with other paints, such as tempera, acrylic, Biocolors, etc.

 Set up the activity on a tray or mat with a sheet of watercolor paper and your watercolor paints.
 We used a paint tray to hold the watercolors and a handful of Q-tips or cotton swabs.

 The paper can be used whole, or you can cut it into smaller pieces if you like.
 We found that half and quarter sheets work well with Q-tip pointillism.